-Fig 3: On the right, traditional glass for the Hofman apparatus (200ml), in the middle a micro scale glass Hofman apparatus (10 ml) constructed from disposable materials, and on the left a plastic Hofman apparatus (5 ml) constructed from plastic syringes designed by Hugerat et al. (2013).
+Fig 3: On the right, traditional glass for the Hofmann apparatus (200ml).The middle figure shows a micro-scale glass Hofmann apparatus (10 ml) constructed from disposable materials.
+On the left is a plastic Hofmann apparatus (5 ml) constructed from plastic syringes designed by Hugerat et al. (2013).

-3.1 Micro scale solvated electrons using disposable materials
+3.2 Constructing micro-scale solvated electrons using disposable materials

-The existence of solvated electrons was speculated long ago.
-The earliest known example of an established electron excess in a liquid was from alkali metals that produce stable blue solutions owing to solvated electrons in liquid NH3 (i.e., ammoniated electrons).
+There has long been speculation about the existence of solvated electrons.
+The earliest known example of an established electron excess in a liquid was from alkali metals that produced stable blue solutions as a result of the presence of solvated electrons in liquid NH3 (ammoniated electrons).